Nanosecond-Switching Langmuir Gates

 The “Node Form” project was an open sourced plugin made for Blender.
 It is an extension that allows users to enter a mathematical parameterization into a graphical interface and receive an animated visualization of their transformation.

-Mathematical transformations are quite beautiful, but not everyone has the background to see them from equations alone.
-I wanted to give others the ability to see them, through my software.
+Mathematical transformations are quite beautiful, but not everyone has the background to visualize them from looking at equations alone.
+I wanted to give others the ability to see them through my software.
 During my freshman year of college, I finished my first version of the program.
 It was not until nearly a year later when I completely finalized my project.
 The results of which can be found here on my github, and the tutorial for it is linked here.

 Alameda Garden